Darkhogg/polyethylene/docs/polyethylene.polysynciterable.mapkeys.md

 [PolySyncIterable](./polyethylene.polysynciterable.md)<!-- -->&lt;\[K2, V\]&gt;

-A new [PolySyncIterable](./polyethylene.polysynciterable.md) that yields the results of calling `func(element)` for every element of `this` and using it to replace the keys
+A new [PolySyncIterable](./polyethylene.polysynciterable.md) that yields the results of calling `func(element)` for every element of `this` and uses it to replace the keys

 ## Remarks